The cost to remove a tree ranges from $550 to $22,000, depending on the complexity of the job.

 Disposing of Green Waste

-The disposal of green waste is a cost consideration, especially for palms.
+The disposal of tree waste is a cost consideration, especially for palms.
 A palm tree can not be mulched, so tree service need to pay to dispose of them as general waste at the tip.
 This adds 50% to the cost of palm removal.

 - Pro tip: To get a 50% discount on palm tree removal, ask the service to cut the palm down and stack the logs and frond on the nature strip for council clean up.